Internal Communication ~ 17 min

 Once you have defined the audience, you can start crafting the messages you want to communicate to them.
 The issue here is to address the right messages to the right people, to catch their attention and make sure the content is completely understood.

-This means that you transmit essentially the same message to different people, but in a different way: for instance, if the objective is making the workforce understand corporate goals, you don’t want to talk to new staff members, who have just onboarded with the company, in the same way you talk to senior leaders or key stakeholders.
+This means that you transmit essentially the same message to different people, but in a different way: for instance, if the objective is making the workforce understand corporate goals, you don’t want to talk to new staff members, who have just onboarded with the company, in the same way you talk to senior business leaders or key stakeholders.

 But before diving into the details, start with the core message, the one that is your priority according to the goals you set.
 Then you can develop the details according to the audience.